codio/knowledge/source/instructors/setupcourses/batch-groups-upload.rst

 3. Select the CSV file in which you have defined all the groups details and press **Upload groups** button

    .. image:: /img/batch-groups-upload.png
-      :alt: Select csv to batch upload the student groups
+      :alt: Select csv to bulk upload the student groups

 You can download a csv template file from the **Download Template** setting in the **Group Settings** area.
 Update the fields as needed and use that csv file to upload student groups.